 Every parent knows that it’s important to use a car seat for their children, but did you know that nearly half of all car seats are installed or misused?
 Or that of the children aged 12 years and younger who died in fatal crashes in 2018, 33% of them were completely unrestrained?
 That’s not all.
 Consider these important statistics for car seat use:

 - Motor vehicle injuries are the leading cause of death among children in the United States (CDC)

 - Car seat use reduced crash injury risk 71-82% when compared to a seat belt alone (CDC)

 - Using a booster seat reduces the risk of serious injury by 45% for children 4-8 percent (CDC)

-It's obvious you should use a car seat to protect the health and safety of your children when they're riding in a vehicle.
+It would be best if you used a car seat to protect your children’s health and safety when they’re riding in a vehicle.
 Follow these tips to properly select, install, and use car seats for your children:

 - Use a car seat: It’s a no brainer, but worth mentioning: never skip out on using a car seat when your children are passengers in a vehicle.
 Not for a quick taxi ride, not even for a spin around the block on grandpa’s lap.
 Accidents can happen at any time, and your children should always be safe in their car seat in any vehicle.